tjd1234/cmpt120fall2022/lectures/lecture9/lecture9notes.md

         turtle.pendown()
 ```

-This examples shows a common programming pattern: build complex function (like
+This examples shows a common programming pattern: build a complex function
-`flower_garden`) from calls to smaller, simpler functions.
+(like `flower_garden`) from calls to smaller, simpler functions.